Plim Plim

+Synopsis

 The series revolves around the adventures of Plim Plim, a child who combines the features of a clown, hero and a magician.
-He accompanies his friends and teaches positive values as well as how to take care of our planet through setting examples.
+He accompanies his friends and teaches positive values as well as how to take care of the planet through setting examples.
 "Plim Plim Clown, Hero's heart", is based on the essence of each one of these values, analyzing the nuances which make them different and reinforces them to achieve a simple, direct and effective education, keeping a dynamic balance between learning and entertainment.

 Plim Plim helps his pals whenever they face situations that cannot be taken care of at school and leads them to a magical world where they can have fun and learn too.
 Plim Plim is a generous, valiant, and enthusiastic child whose stories are portrayed as fables, including all sorts of visual and musical traits that result in the creation of multi-target content which also embraces parents and educators.